 The exhibition ‘3 Works’ by Paul de Guzman marks a unique and rare appearance of the artist in his home city.
 In each of the first three weeks of the exhibition, de Guzman will introduce one work and it will remain on view till the end of the exhibition.
 In keeping with the gallery's theme of showing literary-related works, the artist has chosen to exhibit his ongoing series of bookworks that represent three critical stages from his career spanning almost 20 years.

 De Guzman’s artistic practice is governed by nomadic gestures and transient objects, and characterized by a concept-driven approach across a variety of media.
 As the artist works in fields appropriate for each project, an increasingly important outcome of his current investigations recognize the roles of language, architecture and other structure-based entities as control mechanisms.
-His working method can be described as having an acute sensitivity toward an idea, a site, its public and its surroundings, complimented with interests in the dynamics of social structures and post-colonial concerns.

 Born in Mandaluyong City, The Philippines where he studied Engineering, Paul de Guzman moved to Canada with his family in 1984 and has been exhibiting his work since 1997.
-De Guzman's continuing education in art is autodidactic, achieved by visiting galleries, attending lectures, reading texts and watching documentaries on art, criticism and architecture.

 2019.07.04 - 07.20